Dispute Resolution

 Private FDRs are becoming increasingly popular in high, medium and moderate asset cases.
 A Private FDR at FOURTEEN offers significant advantages over a traditional FDR at court, most notably:

-• Most cases settle at a Private FDR.
+• Cases are more likely to settle at Private FDR.
 The FDR ‘judge’ will have read the papers and be fully focused on the parties’ case without the constraints on time that have become common at court.
+The FDR ‘judge’ will have no other cases to consider that day and it is possible to ask for indications on discrete issues.
 A Private FDR will usually take place over the course of a day.

 • They take place in comfortable surroundings in our modern conference rooms in Chambers with tea, coffee and refreshments provided throughout the day.
 They can also take place at an external venue at a time and place that suits the parties.